-Set $\cal{T}$ to be the union of all $\Gamma$-copies of the hyperbolic segment $\mathbf{r}$ in $\mathbb{H}$ that joins $\ii$ and $\rr$.
-It is not difficult to show that $\cal{T}$ is a tree\footnote{Here and in the sequel we slightly abuse the terminology and don't make explicit distinction between a graph and its geometric realisation; this should never lead to a confusion.}.
-Since both $\Gamma\setminus\cal{T}$ and $\Gamma\setminus\mathbf{T}$ are segments, it follows from \cite[I.4, theorem 7]{serre} (or can be easily checked by hand) that we have a $\Gamma$-equivariant isomorphism $f:\mathbf{T}\to\cal{T}$.
-Such an isomorphism is unique if we require that the vertex of $\Xc(G)$ that corresponds to $G_0$ as a left $G_0$-coset is taken to $\ii$ and the vertex that corresponds to $G_1$ as a left $G_1$-coset is taken to $\rr$.
+Set $\cal{T}$ to be the union of all $\Gamma$-copies of the hyperbolic line segment $\mathbf{r}$ in $\mathbb{H}$ that joins $\ii$ and $\rr$.
+It is not difficult to show that $\cal{T}$ is a tree\footnote{Here and in the sequel we do not distinguish between a graph and its geometric realisation; this should never lead to a confusion.}.
+Since both quotient graphs $\Gamma\setminus\cal{T}$ and $\Gamma\setminus\mathbf{T}$ are line segments, it follows from \cite[I.4, theorem 7]{serre} (or can be easily checked by hand) that we have a $\Gamma$-equivariant isomorphism $f:\mathbf{T}\to\cal{T}$.
+Such an isomorphism is unique if we require that the vertex of $\mathbf{T}=\Xc(\{\Id\})$ that corresponds to $G_0$ as a left $G_0$-coset should go to $\ii$, and the vertex that corresponds to $G_1$ as a left $G_1$-coset should go to $\rr$.